TABLE OF CONTENTS

 If you have filled things correctly in the app.json, the next step in publishing the Expo app is triggering the build application by running expo-cli.

-Run expo build to build apps for both environments or specify one by adding Android, iOS platform.
+Run expo build to build apps for both environments or specify one by adding Android, or iOS platform.

 expo build //build app for both platforms